 After you have applied the wax or stain to the pine board, lay the board on top of the pipe making sure it sits behind the “caps” so they won’t slide forward.

-And that’s all it takes to create these DIY Industrial pipe shelves.
+That’s all it takes to create these DIY Industrial pipe shelves.

 Now style those pretty shelves and you’re ready to go!